 Bookbug Session Leader Training

-Bookbug Session Leader training is for staff and volunteers who will be delivering Bookbug Sessions (free song, rhyme and book sessions) in libraries or other community venues with groups of families.
-The training covers a wide range of relevant book sharing, musical and child development topics.
-The training is very interactive and includes lots of practical activities underpinned by research to child development and family relationships.
+Bookbug Session Leader training is for staff and volunteers who want to deliver Bookbug Sessions (free song, rhyme and book sessions) in libraries or other community venues with groups of families.

 Please note that although delegates will participate in songs and rhymes in the group, delegates will not be asked to sing on their own.